Why can't I use my home's central air conditioning system to cool the garage?

 And here’s another example.
 In this case the homeowner simply had supply registers cut into each of the two main supply ducts above the two air handlers in the garage.

 Cooling down your garage with a mini-split (ductless) air conditioner or wall unit is fine, just don’t use your home’s central a/c system.
+Also, see our article How can I make my garage cooler in the Florida heat?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •